gunces/PostgreSQL_Create_dbReader_dbWriter_User/README.md

 This four SQL files help you to do it.

+>The user/users that you want to make it as read/write should exists in database.

 ## Make user readonly

 First, run create_user_readonly.sql and make_user_readonly.sql SQL files in your database.
 You may copy them into database server.
 These SQL files will create functions you'll need.